RobustFair: Adversarial Evaluation through Fairness Confusion Directed Gradient Search: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) have demonstrated impressive performance in decision-making tasks.
 However, the widespread deployments of DNNs have increasingly raised public concerns about their trustworthiness \cite{Adv_E2, IF1, OOD1}.
-Studies have shown that DNNs are susceptible to minor adversarial perturbations \cite{ R_IF1, R_IF2}, which can undermine not only the accuracy of predictions \cite{Adv2} but also the fairness of decisions made for similar individuals \cite{ADF}.
-Therefore, it is crucial to evaluate the impact of adversarial perturbations comprehensively, particularly in cases where robustness and fairness issues intertwine and may result in subtle defects.
-For example, in civil domains such as income prediction \cite{banking}, loan granting \cite{adult}, and criminal justice risk assessment \cite{COMPAS}, inaccurate or biased predictions can have significant negative consequences, including reduced profits, compromised social security, and violations of anti-discrimination laws and ethical principles.
-Thus, it is challenging but essential to ensure DNNs are both functionally and ethically correct.
+Studies have shown that DNNs are susceptible to various minor adversarial perturbations \cite{ R_IF1, R_IF2}, which can undermine not only the accuracy of predictions \cite{Adv2} but also the fairness of decisions made for similar individuals \cite{ADF}.
+Therefore, it is crucial to evaluate the impact of adversarial perturbations comprehensively, particularly in cases where robustness and fairness issues intertwine and may result in unacceptable defects.
+For instance, in civil domains such as income prediction \cite{banking}, loan approval \cite{adult}, and criminal justice risk assessment \cite{COMPAS}, accurate but biased adversarial predictions can exacerbate and perpetuate biases against specific individuals or groups.
+This lead to violations of anti-discrimination laws and ethical principles.
+Conversely, false but fair adversarial predictions may reduce the effectiveness of DNNs, resulting in decreased profits or compromised societal security.
+Hence, it is a formidable but essential challenge to ensure that DNNs remain both functionally and ethically correct when subjected to adversarial perturbations.

 Accurate fairness \cite{AF} has recently been proposed to reconcile accuracy with individual fairness by enforcing that the predictions of an individual and its similar counterparts shall all conform to the individual's ground truth.
 An individual and its similar counterparts differ only in their sensitive features, such as gender, race, or age.
-Accurate fairness induces the notion of fairness confusion matrix, as shown in \tablename~\ref{Fairness Confusion Matrix}, which categorizes predictions as true fair, true biased, false fair, and false biased. \emph{True fair} (TF) predictions satisfy exactly the accurate fairness criterion. \begin{itemize} \item Instances with either \emph{true biased} (TB) or \emph{false biased} (FB) predictions indicate that these instances and their similar counterparts receive different predictions.
-These discriminations, no matter accurate or not, are targets of individual fairness evaluation. \item Instances with \emph{false fair} (FF) predictions indicate that the same predictions made for these instances and their similar counterparts are actually inaccurate for the instances themselves.
-This often emerges when superficial fairness is achieved through bias mitigation but at the expense of accuracy.
-These defects are certainly beyond the targets of individual fairness evaluation, and may not be perceivable in robustness evaluation, which usually does not take individual fairness into account. \end{itemize}
+Accurate fairness induces the notion of fairness confusion matrix, as shown in \tablename~\ref{Fairness Confusion Matrix}, which categorizes predictions as true fair, true biased, false fair, and false biased. \emph{True fair} (TF) predictions satisfy exactly the accurate fairness criterion.